 Without increased enrollment, it will be very challenging to approve new and better treatment options.
 This impact is particularly important for pancreatic cancer patients who are part of an ethnic or racial minority group.

-The highest incidence rate for pancreatic cancer occurs in Black Americans, which can be up to a staggering 61 percent over other ethnic and racial groups.1 The pancreatic cancer community also sees a higher incidence among Ashkenazi Jews, possibly due to mutations involving the breast cancer (BRCA) genes that are found in about 2.5 percent of individuals of this background.
+Black Americans are more likely to get pancreatic cancer than any other racial or ethnic group.
+They have the highest incidence rate of pancreatic cancer in the United States, according to the National Cancer Institute SEER data.
+The pancreatic cancer community also sees a higher incidence among Ashkenazi Jews, possibly due to mutations involving the breast cancer (BRCA) genes that are found in about 2.5% of individuals of this background.

 Every pancreatic cancer tumor is different and treatments may work differently based on tumor biology.
 Studies show treatments selected based on tumor biology may increase their success.